ohshitgorillas/autocorrect_generator_espanso/ALGORITHMS.md

 ### Pattern Validation

 Not all patterns are valid.
-Each pattern must:
+Each pattern must pass these checks in order:

 1. **Have at least 2 occurrences** - Patterns with only one occurrence are skipped (not worth generalizing)
 2. **Meet minimum length** - Pattern must be at least `min_typo_length` characters
 3. **Work for all occurrences** - The pattern must correctly transform all matching typos (validates that applying the pattern to each full typo produces the expected full word)
-4. **Not conflict with validation words** - Pattern typo must not be a validation word, and must not trigger at the end of validation words
+4. **Not conflict with validation words** - Pattern typo must not be a validation word, and must not trigger at the start or end of validation words
-5. **Not corrupt target words (highest priority)** - Pattern must not incorrectly transform any target word from corrections that use the pattern (prevents predictive corrections)
+5. **Not corrupt target words (highest priority for corruption checks)** - Pattern must not incorrectly transform any target word from corrections that use the pattern (prevents predictive corrections).
+This check is performed before checking source words.
 6. **Not corrupt source words** - Pattern must not incorrectly transform any source word
-7. **Not conflict with existing corrections** - Pattern's (typo, word) pair shouldn't already exist as a direct correction (checked during cross-boundary deduplication)
-8. **Not incorrectly match other corrections** - Pattern must not appear as a substring (prefix or suffix) of another correction's typo where applying the pattern would produce a different result.
+7. **Not incorrectly match other corrections** - Pattern must not appear as a substring (prefix or suffix) of another correction's typo where applying the pattern would produce a different result.
 This check applies in both directions regardless of platform or matching direction:
    - **Suffix conflicts**: If pattern appears as suffix of another correction's typo, applying the pattern must produce the same result as the direct correction
    - **Prefix conflicts**: If pattern appears as prefix of another correction's typo, applying the pattern must produce the same result as the direct correction
    - Example: Pattern `toin → tion` is rejected because it would incorrectly match `washingtoin → washington` as a suffix, producing `washingtion` instead of `washington`